mlflow/mlflow/docs/source/models.rst

 Keras (``keras``)
 ^^^^^^^^^^^^^^^^^

 The ``keras`` model flavor enables logging and loading Keras models.
-I tis available in both python and R clients.
+It is available in both python and R clients.
 The :py:mod:`mlflow.keras` module defines :py:func:`save_model()<mlflow.keras.save_model>` and :py:func:`log_model() <mlflow.keras.log_model>` functions that you can use to save Keras models in MLflow Model format in python.
 Similarly, in R, you can save or log the model using